 When many people think of the zero waste approach, it often brings up images of disposal methods.
 However, the definition of zero waste is more holistic.
-It includes the conservation of resources and avoiding discharges to land, water, or air.
+It includes conserving resources and avoiding land, water, or air discharges.
 With growing awareness of human impact across these environmental areas, organizations like the Zero Waste International Alliance seek to promote a future without waste.
 This entails keeping certain items out of the waste stream, thereby freeing up landfill space.
 It also contributes to a circular system.

 Zero waste management increases innovation.
 It challenges us to create new healthy systems.
 Zero waste aims to prevent waste, conserve resources, and ensure we can reuse, repair, and recycle products.
 In the broader sense, less waste means cleaner land sites and air and water bodies in the broader sense.
 Managing resources towards zero-waste allows us to use resources better, eliminate harmful materials and uphold pollution prevention.

 Zero waste means reducing waste at all levels.
-This system helps us save valuable resources, recover materials and reduce waste created.
+This system helps us save valuable resources, recover materials, and reduce the waste created.
 It also protects human, animal, and plant health while building a more robust economy.

 Zero waste principles provide guidelines for waste prevention at various levels.
 Individuals, homes, and businesses use these principles to support their zero waste goals.
 These principles are:

-We need to responsibly source materials, use benign materials, establish resource recovery parks and redefine how we handle solid waste.
+We must responsibly source materials, use benign materials, establish resource recovery parks, and redefine how we handle solid waste.
 We need a proper approach to how we use and interact with resources.